 Change in mobilisation

-Narrative: elaborate a common narrative that reflects the priorities of different minority groups

 Empowerment: provide organisations, community and leaders with tools and train them with techniques for a larger mobilisation outreach

 Empowerment: initiate pilot projects at local level to maximize the progressive participation of voters in the next elections

 Cross-community actions: organisations and communities ready to support a common agenda and to mobilise their constituencies for ground actions, monitoring and reporting exercises, advocacy and campaigns

+Political representation: more political leadership and representation from ethnic and religious minorities and migrants

 What are the barriers?
 Power analysis.
 What is your analysis of the key forces driving/blocking such a change?
 What economic or political interests are threatened/promoted by the change?
 Which groups are drivers/blockers/undecided?
 Is it visible (rules and force) or invisible (in people heads – norms and values) or hidden (behind the scenes influence).
 Who do the key players listen to (because that may help us decide on our alliance strategy).

+Drivers:

+Citizens: Greater civic engagement on issues related to migrants reception and intra-community dialogue between Muslim and Jewish organisations

+Citizens: Greater public awareness of issues related to discrimination through social media campaigns and tools (No hate speech movement, Tell Mama, etc).

+Funders: Engagement from stakeholders and foundations providing financial support to projects to combat discrimination

+Blockers:

+Far-Right groups: promoting the negative impact of migrants, ethnic and religious minorities and promoting mistrust amongst different communities

+Hate crime: increase of islamophobia, hate crime and direct attacks against minorities

+Authorities: European and national institutions promoting counter-terrorism measures that can undermine human rights and encourage a toxic climate of suspicion and scapegoating

 Political climate: Negative rhetoric against ethnic and religious minorities and migrants